 - Experience in health monitoring and accountability mechanisms.

 Engage all relevant stakeholders, including civil society, the private sector and academia, as appropriate, through the establishment of participatory and transparent multi-stakeholder platforms and partnerships to provide input to the development, implementation and evaluation of health and social-related policies and to review progress for the achievement of national objectives for universal health coverage”.

-– All governments committed to this in the 2019 Political Declaration on UHC
+– 2019 Political Declaration on UHC